AlexRodrigues-web/my-portfolio/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-ColorADD® symbols used with educational/non-commercial intent.
+ColorADD® symbols used with educational/non-commercial intent."# meu-portf�lio"